serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.PropertyGrid/PropertyProcessorOptions/DefaultSummaryType.md

 # PropertyProcessorOptions.DefaultSummaryType property
 **namespace:** *[Serenity.PropertyGrid](../../README.md#serenity.propertygrid-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Gets or sets a the default summary type for numeric fields if no SummaryTypeAttribute is present.
-This only applies if the property is of a numeric type and is not a primary key, identity, foreign key, unbound or has a LeftJoin attribute.
-Default is SummaryType.Sum.
+Gets or sets the default summary type for numeric fields if no SummaryTypeAttribute is present.
+This only applies if the property is of a numeric type and is not a primary key, identity, foreign key, unbound or has a [`LeftJoinAttribute`](../../Serenity.Data.Mapping/LeftJoinAttribute.md).
+Default is Sum.

 ```csharp
 public SummaryType?
 DefaultSummaryType { get; set; }